Symmetric operads in abstract symmetric spectra: Introduction

 In practice, it is often hard to construct \emph{strictly} commutative ring spectra.
-Often it is the case that we instead can construct an algebra over an operad weakly equivalent to the commutative operad $\Comm$, for example, the Barratt-Eccles operad~$\Ei$.
+Often it is the case that we instead can construct an algebra over an operad weakly equivalent to the commutative operad $\Comm$, for example, the Barratt--Eccles operad~$\Ei$.
 Essentially, this means that instead of defining a single product, there is a whole space of binary products and more generally $n$-ary products.
-A bigger space of $n$-ary products gives us more freedom to construct examples.
 The following theorem says in particular that a multiplication whose space of $n$-ary operations is contractible, can be strictified to a strictly commutative and associative product.
+Again, this is just one example, the result is true for algebras over arbitrary operads.

-\theo \mylabel{theo--Quillen.invariance.spectra} (See \refth{rectification.spectra}.)
+\theo (See \refth{rectification.spectra}.)
 With $\C$ and $R$ as above, any morphism $f\colon O\to P$ of operads in $R$-spectra induces a Quillen adjunction between $O$-algebras and $P$-algebras, which is a Quillen equivalence if $f$ is a weak equivalence. \xtheo

+\theo (See \refth{quasirect.spectra}.)
+With $\C$ and $R$ as above, any simplicial operad~$O$ induces an equivalence of quasicategories between the underlying quasicategory of algebras over~$O$ in $R$-spectra and the quasicategory of quasicategorical algebras over the operadic nerve of~$O$ in the underlying quasicategory of $R$-spectra. \xtheo

 We also study operadic algebras in spectra with values in Quillen equivalent categories (\refth{transport.algebras.spectra}).
 As a special case we obtain the following Quillen invariance: